mnccouk/ollama/README.md

 It should be considered experimental.

-I've only been testing using the docker build.
+I've only been testing using the docker build, using ubuntu 22.04.04 LTS

 Make sure docker is installed and running ok, and the docker host machine has rocm 5.7.1 libraries installed.